 The gorgeous Handcrafted Porcelain Ultrasonic Diffusers come in a variety of shapes, sizes, and designs.
 If you are looking for an elegant diffuser to display, these are the ones to look at.
 These diffusers also come with 16 light options (including no light) and 3 mist options: high, low, or intermittent.

 The USB Diffuser is the smallest ultrasonic diffuser on the market!
 Just insert a small bottle of oil in the compartment underneath the diffuser, and the ultrasonic disc will mist the oil into the air.
 This diffuser works anywhere there is a USB connection or adapter.

-The Ultra Mini USB Diffuser and the Ultrasonic Car Diffuser both use a wick to bring the water and oil up to the ultrasonic disc to be diffused out.
+The Ultra Mini USB Diffuser uses a wick to bring the water and oil up to the ultrasonic disc to be diffused out.
 The Ultra Mini USB Diffuser makes a great starter diffuser because it is inexpensive and works well.
 It is also a good choice for use with children because the water won’t leak if the diffuser is tipped over.

 There are usually 2 kinds of evaporative diffusers, ones that use a fan and ones that use the existing air current.
 Both kinds of evaporative diffusers are pretty basic in how they operate.

 With an evaporative fan diffuser, a fan blows air from the room through some sort of pad or filter that has essential oils dropped onto it.
 The air blowing through the pad causes the oils to evaporate more quickly than normal, and the air with the evaporated oil is blown into the room.